Find me on:

 - IAM user management, encryption options, two-factor auth, security groups, and more.

-My experience with AWS goes beyond merely knowing their service capabilities; I have real-world experience designing architectures which properly use the dynamic auto-scaling, load balancing, fault tolerant capabilities of AWS, and I have a good general knowledge of networking and troubleshooting in such environments.
+I have real-world experience designing architectures which properly use the dynamic auto-scaling, load balancing, fault tolerant capabilities of AWS, and I have a good general knowledge of networking and troubleshooting in such environments.

 My PGP public key is 0x6AF2BF57992F19ED.

 > Crypto currencies

 It’s just a hobby, but I could talk about this for hours.

 If you read the Satoshi whitepaper, prepare to be blown away. :)

 This blog was made to distribute valuable info and show off my recent work.
 To that end, I license the content under CC BY 4.0.

 Source code I publish here is placed under The MIT License unless otherwise noted.
 I avoid reposting code that’s not mine without proper attribution, but please be careful to distinguish what is mine and what is not.

 If you have a doubt about the ownership or terms of anything on this site, email me at email@example.com